 You don’t have to be a large organization to use backup and storage services

 While you may feel that only tech-based businesses with large IT teams are the only ones that can afford to move their data online, think again.

-Most individuals and businesses are already using online storage spaces to keep their data, and it’s called the Cloud.
+Most individuals and businesses are already using online storage spaces to keep their data: it’s called the cloud.

 If you think your business has too much data and it will be too time consuming to shift your entire business to an online backup service, we’re here to tell you that this is not the case.

 For one, the only way a system would take more time than necessary to backup and sync to the cloud is if the system is very old, or if your internet connection is weak.